 Rebel Prince: Attempts this in the anime, as he wants to join a riding contest but Elroy won't let him.
 Candy helps him with a small Batman Gambit where, with Tom and other kids's help, she tricks Aunt Elroy into thinking people are spreading Malicious Slander about the Andrees and Anthony wants to save their honor.

 Love Triangle: Likes Candy and is jealous of Terry.
 Annie likes him and she's conflicted and jealous of Candy.
 Terry is, well, Terry.
-Candy is oblivious, and feels horrible when she finds out how badly it affects Annie.
-It's fixed rather fast, as Arhie soon realizes that while he likes Candy a lot, Annie is the one he truly loves.
+Candy is oblivious at first, and later she feels horrible when she finds out how badly it affects Annie.
+It's fixed rather fast, however: when Candy explains the deal, Archie soon realizes that while he likes Candy a lot, Annie is the one he truly loves.

 Strong Family Resemblance: Without his beard and Lennon Specs, he looks almost exactly like his nephew Anthony.
 A HUGE plot point since this is why Candy couldn't recognize him as her Prince: when they met he was clean shaved and with his hair cut short... but the second time, his looks were completely different.